Enveloppe/obsidian-enveloppe/README.md

 You can use it to send any markdown file, allowing compatibility thought a lot of Obsidian Publish alternative.

-When a shared file is found, it will be send in a new branch named by `your_vault_name-month-day-year`.
+When a shared file is found, it will be sent in a new branch named by `your_vault_name-month-day-year`.
 A pull request followed by a merge will be done, and if everything is okay, the branch will be deleted after the merge.
 Thus, you can easily revert commit, and create workflow based on PR, merged PR, specific push...

 # Main configuration